Kotlin/dokka/README.md

 Please see the [Dokka Gradle example project](https://github.com/Kotlin/kotlin-examples/tree/master/gradle/dokka/dokka-gradle-example) for an example.

+We encourage users to create their own plugins and share them with the community on [official plugins list](docs/src/doc/docs/community/plugins-list.md).

 #### Android

 Make sure you apply Dokka after `com.android.library` and `kotlin-android`.